flucoma/flucoma-docs/doc/SKMeans.rst

    The maximum number of iterations the algorithm will use whilst fitting.

+:control initMethod:

+   The method used to initialize the clustering process.

+   :enum:

+     :0:
+        random partition: each input point is randomly assigned to a cluster.

+     :1:
+        random means: the initial means are sampled at random from the input points, which are then assigned to their nearest mean.

+     :2:
+        sampling: the initial means are sampled from the input points, weighted by an approximation of the input data distribution.

 :message fit:

    :arg dataSet: A :fluid-obj:`DataSet` of data points.